How Do You Treat Tension Myositis Syndrome?

 Understanding The Symptoms

 Chronic Pain is not the only symptom of TMS.
-Preoccupation with loved ones, worry about what other people think, perfectionism, ruminating about the past; all these things are symptoms of Neuroplastic Pain because they are all designed to keep us safe.
-Because of how we were wired usually as children, our primitive brain believes that these symptoms keep us safe, and will do anything to keep is in this fear/pain/fear cycle.
-As long as the fear brain is in charge, we will have these symptoms.
+Preoccupation with loved ones, worry about what other people think, perfectionism, and ruminating about the past are symptoms of neuroplastic pain because they are all designed to keep us safe.
+Because of how we were wired usually as children, our primitive brain believes that these symptoms keep us safe and will do anything to keep us in this fear/pain/fear cycle.
+We will have these symptoms as long as the fear brain is in charge.

 In the case of TMS, the pain is just a false warning signal.
 We can disregard it.
-But our fear brain is in charge, it is in the driver’s seat and is on high alert, so it produces pain to warn us and keep us safe, but we are already safe.
+But our fear brain is in charge; it is in the driver’s seat and on high alert, signaling pain to warn us and keep us safe, but we are already safe.
 It’s just a false warning.

-Kids that feel safe don’t have this chronic issue.
+Kids who feel safe don’t have this chronic issue.
 Their rational brain is in charge most of the time, and their fear brain takes over mostly only when there is a real danger.
-After the danger is resolved they go out of fight/flight/freeze/fawn mode and their rational brain
+After the danger is resolved, they go out of fight/flight/freeze/fawn mode, and their rational brain

 takes over again.

-With kids that feel chronically unsafe, their primitive brain is in charge most of the time.
-The brain gets kicked into fight/flight/freeze/fawn mode and after a while it just stays there.
+When kids feel chronically unsafe, their primitive brains are in charge most of the time.
+The brain gets kicked into fight/flight/freeze/fawn mode, and after a while, it just stays there.
 It doesn’t turn off.
-They don’t have near the access to their rational brain.
-The rational brain takes a back seat.
+They don’t have near-access to their rational brain, so the rational brain takes a back seat.

-When the fear brain is in charge and is in fight/flight/freeze/fawn mode, we become hyper vigilant.
+When the fear brain is in charge and is in high alert mode, we become hyper-vigilant.
 Things seem bigger than they really are.
 Everything seems really important.
 It interprets things as dangerous when they are safe.
 We take life too seriously.
 It sends out false warnings, and we react to the false alarm by fighting, fleeing, freezing, or fawning.
 We scare ourselves.

-In order to treat and heal from TMS, we need to get our brains out of fight/flight/freeze/fawn mode and teach our brains how to live in the peace and calm.
+To treat and heal from TMS, we need to get our brains out of fight/flight/freeze/fawn mode and teach our brains how to live in peace and calm.

-To treat and heal from chronic pain we must calm down the fear brain.
-In order to calm it down we have to be aware of the fact that it is in a high alert state, or in fight or flight.
+To treat and heal from chronic pain, we must calm down the fear brain.
+To calm it down, we must be aware that it is in a high alert state or in fight or flight.

-In order to heal from chronic pain we must be aware of what are brain is doing before we can slow it down.
-We can only get control over it when we are aware of it.
+To heal from chronic pain, we must be aware of what our brain is doing before we can slow it down.
+We can only control it when we are aware of it.
 We must practice awareness.

 5 Steps To Awareness